Convex-Dev/design/papers/convex-whitepaper.md

 However, we exploit some powerful techniques to minimise this:

 * Beliefs are represented as Decentralised Data Values that support **structural sharing**: identical values or subtrees containing identical values need only be stored once.
 Since Orderings will be identical up to the Consensus Point, these can be de-duplicated almost perfectly.
-* Peers are only required to actively maintain block data for a limited period of time (e.g. 1 day of storage would be less than 10GB in this case)
+* Peers are only required to actively maintain Block data for a limited period of time (e.g. 1 day of storage would be less than 10GB in this case)
 * The Decentralised Data Values support usage where only the **incremental change** (or "Novelty") can be detected.
 * The number of outgoing connections for each Peer is **bounded** to a small constant number of Peers that they wish to propagate to (typically around 10, but configurable on a per-peer basis)
-* Beliefs can be selectively **culled** to remove Orderings from Peers that have very low stakes and are irrelevant to consensus.
-This can be performed adaptively to network conditions if required: Peers only need to consider the "long tail" of low staked Peers in rare situations where these are required to hit a consensus threshold or decide a close vote.
+* Beliefs can be **selectively culled** to remove Orderings from Peers that have very low stakes and are irrelevant to consensus.
+This can be performed adaptively to network conditions if required: Peers may only need to consider the "long tail" of low staked Peers in rare situations where these are required to hit a consensus threshold or decide a close vote.

 With these techniques, Peers only need to propagate the novelty they receive (in this example around 100k of Block data per second, plus some accounting and structural overhead) to a small number of other peers.
-Bandwidth required is therefore on the order of 2-5MB/s (allowing for overheads and a reasonable number of Peer connections), which is certainly practical for any modern server with decent network connectivity.
+Bandwidth required is therefore on the order of 1-10MB/s (allowing for overheads and a reasonable number of Peer connections), which is certainly practical for any modern server with decent network connectivity.

 Overall complexity is therefore (factoring out constants):